johndarrel/hide-my-wp/readme.txt

 * Update - Show the change in cache files option for more cache plugins
 * Update - Removed the WordPress title tag from login/register pages
 * Fix - Brute Force blocking Wordfence Cron Job
-* Fix - Infinit loop when POST action on unknown paths
+* Fix - Infinite loop when POST action on unknown paths
 * Fix - Remove the login URL from the logo on the custom login page
 * Fix - Set Filesystem to direct connection for file management
 * Fix - Don't show the rewrite alert messages if nothing was changed in HMWP